 - Fireplaces – complete with chimney, can help you to block off spaces, while still leaving lots of room for that open feeling.

 - Half walls – a half wall can even be paired with shutters, which will give you the option of completely closing these areas off from each other if you want some time alone.
+To make sure that your shutters last for a long time, use hinges for exterior shutters with anti-corrosive properties.
+Look for hinges made from stainless steel or bronze, as these materials are resistant to rust and moisture damage.

 - Glass partitions – glazing provides the perfect way to keep your space feeling open, even while splitting it up.